- Carefully read this information and any correspondence you receive from the Commission or the Appeal Tribunal.

 If you are unable to participate in the telephone hearing, follow the instructions under Postponements.

-The decision of the Hearing Officer should be mailed to you within 14 days after the hearing.
+The decision of the Hearing Officer should be mailed to you after the hearing.
 The decision will state the finding of facts found from the evidence presented, the law applied to the facts, and the basis for the conclusion of the Hearing Officer.
 OAC 240:10-13-73.
 The decision contains notice of your appeal rights to the Board of Review.